cabalism/hpack-dhall-docs/docs/intro.rst

 init`` command or the summoner_ TUI [#]_ or by copying another cabal file and changing field values by hand.

-We choose another package format here and translate that to the cabal format with the ``dhall-hpack-cabal`` command.
-The dialect of field names is the same as hpack's but choosing to use ``.dhall`` gives us the power of a configuration programming language with functions, types and imports.
+We offer another package format.
+The dialect of field names is the same as hpack_'s but Dhall_ gives us the power of a configuration programming language with functions, types and imports.
+We can translate the default ``package.dhall`` file to the cabal format with the ``dhall-hpack-cabal`` command.

 .. note::
    A package specified in a ``package.yaml`` file instead of a ``.cabal`` file